jrs-innovation-center/user-stories/lunchitapp/index.md

 ## Send SMS to Friends

 As a user, I want the ability to easily tell my friends where to eat lunch.
 After activating a LunchIt! session, I want the ability to send a text to all the friends listed in my LunchIt! session.

+## Up-vote Restaurant within LunchIt! session

+As a friend who is in a circle, I want the ability to open the current LunchIt! session that I am associated with and up-vote or down-vote a LunchIt! recommended restaurant and optionally provide a related comment.